Monday, March 27, 2017

 • You teach them life lessons because as stories go on and conflicts come about, you can talk through them and show them how to understand problems.

 Wow!
-Our teacher is so cool!
+Our Teacher is so Cool!

 This is what you’ll be hearing a lot of when you try out these new reading techniques to make story time the best time of the day:

-3. Use illustrations- Providing illustrations can bring a story to the real world.
+3. Use illustrations: Providing illustrations can bring a story to the real world.
 For example, use maps, the book cover, and pictures of real places to do this.

-4. Create a cozy reading area- When you’re uncomfortable, it can be nearly impossible to concentrate.
+4. Create a cozy reading area: When you’re uncomfortable, it can be nearly impossible to concentrate.
 Make sure the kids are comfy and can settle into your reading circle.

-5. Let the kids help choose the books- Giving kids a few choices really makes them feel important and will increase their overall engagement.
+5. Let the kids help choose the books: Giving kids a few choices really makes them feel important and will increase their overall engagement.

 It’s Our Responsibility

-By this point, you’re probably wondering why in the world a company called Fitness Finders is creating awareness, programs, and incentives to encourage reading.
-However, we see the value of supporting children and youth workers in all aspects of life.
-This is especially true with reading and the lack of it lately.
-So, keep taking advantage of your position as a role model and never underestimate your influence on the growing minds around you.
+So, keep taking advantage of your position as a role model, and never underestimate your influence on the growing minds around you.
 People like you truly inspire us to keep doing what we do.
 I may have never really received a physical gift from Roald Dahl or Mrs. Jones, but they gave me something that money could never buy.
 You have this same unique opportunity to change a life.

 HAPPY READING!